python/typed_ast/README.md

 progress, but is being actively developed.

 ### Current Caveats for Use
-- The module may not compile correctly on Python versions other than 3.5.1.
+- This project currently works on Python 3.3 - 3.5.
+Python 3.2 is likely to be
-  (Further testing and robustness fixes are in active development.)
+  supported, depending on difficulty.
+There are no plans to support Python 2.7.
 - Type comments in invalid locations produce syntax errors.
 - The matching of type comments is space sensitive.
 They will only be matched if they begin with exactly `# type: `, including the space after the colon.